TrevInc/UnoBot/README.md

 # UnoBot

-UnoBot is IRC bot that is written in java.
-It has a pircbot back end so its easy to change settings.
+UnoBot is an IRC bot written in Java.
+It has a pircbot back end, so it's easy to change settings.
 The bot connects to an IRC server/channel and allows members of the channel to play a game of uno.
 It also has an AI so it can play too.